indykiss/DataStructures-Algos/System design practice/Sys_des.md

 Benefits:
 - Increased security, increased scalability & flexibility since clients only see the reverse proxy's IP, SSL termination, compression, cachine, static content gets served directly

+LB vs reverse proxy:
+- LB is good when there's multiple servers.
+LBs route traffic to a set of servers serving the same function.
+- Reverse proxies are good for when there's just 1 web server/ application server

+Disadvantage: Increases complexity, a single reverse proxy is a single point of failure

+# Application layer
+Separating the web layer from the application layer lets us scale and configure both layers independently.
+Adding a new API results in needing more application servers without necessarily adding additional web servers.

+Single responsibility principle advocates for small & autonomous services that work together.

+Microservices is a type of architecture that's made up of small modules.
+Each running a unique process.

+Disadvantages: Adding an application layer with loosely coupled services requires a different approach from an architecture standpoint vs a monolithic system.
+Adds complexity.

+# Database